opitz/docker_multihost/README.md

 -------------
 <i>located at: /usr/local/bin/</i>

 To run a Docker container a script is provided.
-It should idally placed in your PATH (e.g. /usr/local/bin/run_multihost) and needs to be executable.
+It should ideally be placed in your PATH (e.g. /usr/local/bin/run_multihost) and needs to be executable.

 You can run a Docker container  with one of the following options:
  * run_multihost 		= centos7_php7_httpd (default)